 A New Era for Marijuana

 While many of us still think of state fairs as quaint collections of giant vegetables, home-baked cakes and farm animals, time are changing—fast.
 Rewind to the 70s, and the idea of marijuana plants being celebrated publicly was unthinkable, the mad ravings of hippy day-dreamers.
 But pot is back on the map with a bang.
-Over half the nation’s states have legalized the medical use of marijuana, a nod to the plant’s many healing properties.
+Over half the nation’s states have legalized the medical use of marijuana, a nod to the plant’s many potential healing properties.
 Despite the Drug Enforcement Agency (DEA) sticking to its outdated view of cannabis as a dangerous Schedule 1 [MB1] substance, marijuana is no longer considered the devil-weed it once was.
 In fact, the plant is shedding its old government-sponsored stigma and becoming more socially accepted as a medicinal herb, a meditative aid and a relaxant no more evil than a glass of red wine.

 It may not seem like a big deal, but marijuana’s presence at the Oregon Fair is one of the legalization movement’s most down-to-earth achievements—bringing marijuana cultivation into the agricultural mainstream.
 Only at a county state fair can cannabis plants be recognized for what they are: a crop, just as worthy of respect and recognition as any other.